saraweggs/Mean-Travel-App/README.md

 We used a mockup to be able to visualize our final product.
 This was a helpful tool for breaking up the workload, helping us see sections for which we could create partials.
 This allowed us to work on different files at the same time.

 ## User Stories
+User can view all of the places listed.
+If the user clicks on the image or name, the details will appear adjacent to it.
+The user can also search through the listings based on their input choice, or using the filters provided.

+Users can create accounts and then log in to have access to increased functionality.
+They can create a listing, edit or delete one.

 ## Unsolved Problems